openebs-archive/openebs-docs/docs/quickstartguide.md

 ## As a Kubernetes Operator/Administrator:

 1. As a prerequisite, check if open-iscsi is installed and running on kubelet.
 See [Steps for configuring and verifying open-iscsi](/docs/next/prerequisites.html#steps-for-configuring-and-verifying-open-iscsi).
+  **Note:** Do not install open-iscsi / iscsi-initiator-utils on host nodes if a kubelet container, for example, Rancher Container Engine (RKE) already has the package installed.
+See [Troubleshooting](https://staging-docs.openebs.io/docs/next/tsg_install.html#on-rancher-application-pods-are-not-running-when-openebs-volumes-are-provisioned) section for detailed information.

 2. Kubernetes 1.9.7+ installed

+3. kubectl or helm installed and ready to use.
+Ensure that you run the kubectl commands with cluster admin context.

-3. You can install OpenEBS either through stable helm chart or OpenEBS helm chart or by using OpenEBS operator/kubectl.
+4. You can install OpenEBS either through stable helm chart or OpenEBS helm chart or by using OpenEBS operator/kubectl.

-   **Note:** Currently OpenEBS version 0.7 is supported only via the [OpenEBS operator/kubectl](/docs/next/installation.html#install-openebs-using-kubectl) and [OpenEBS helm Charts](/docs/next/installation.html#install-openebs-using-openebs-helm-charts) .
+5. If you are using CentOS as base OS for 0.7 OpenEBS installation, then you must disable selinux for OpenEBS Node Disk Manager to detect the OS disk.
+You can disable selinux by using the setenforce 0 command.
       ### Using a Stable Helm Chart

    [Setup RBAC for helm tiller](/docs/next/installation.html#helm) and install the chart from Kubernetes stable helm repo and deploy the storage class templates.